2024

 Zawadi Hamadi, who is earning her bachelor’s in chemical engineering at Moi University, wrote that the WEE Scholarship “has been truly life-changing.”

-Fifteen years later, SeaVuria is making powerful contributions to STEM teaching and learning across the region.
+Fifteen years later, SeaVuria is making powerful contributions to STEM teaching and learning across the region—and most importantly, helping build a new generation of local leadership.
 I’m proud of what we’ve accomplished—alongside dedicated teachers, resilient students, and remarkable young women from Seattle who lead our scholarship efforts with passion and empathy.
 Across continents, these partnerships reflect what SeaVuria is all about: a belief in the power of education to transform lives—and a community rooted in purpose, respect, and connection.

 It’s with immense gratitude and pride that I share SeaVuria’s first-ever Annual Report.
-In these pages, you’ll see how our work is transforming lives.
+In these pages, you’ll see how our work is transforming lives—and leadership.

 Behind every initiative are the stories that fuel this work.
 I think of the girls from St. Joseph’s—once shy and uncertain—who found their voice through science and placed 8th nationally at the Kenyan Science and Engineering Fair.
 I think of a Mercer Island student who met her scholarship partner from Kenya and said, “I’ll never take my education for granted again—and I want to help make sure she never has to fight so hard for hers.”
 That transformation—from curiosity and empathy to action—is what global citizenship looks like.